lzyqd98/GRL_Regional-Periodicity/README.md

 freq1.np contains the frequency domain.

 3. figrue3.np is to plot the cross-section power spectra of different variables.
-Using the same freq1 and lon and lat, we will use LWA_spectra_45S and 55S.npy to plot the cross section.
+Using the same freq1 and lon and lat, we will use LWA_spectra_45S and 55S.npy to plot the cross section of QGPV-based LWA.